Microchip-MPLAB-Harmony/aerospace/apps/ip1553/ip1553_rt_operation_interrupt/readme.md

         * Connect the USB port on the board to the computer using a mini USB cable.
         * Connect the MIL1553 exerciser on 1553_BUSA or 1553_BUSB connectors.
     * Exerciser configuration
-        * Configure in Bus commander to send commands to RT01.
+        * Configure in Bus commander to send data and mode commands to RT01.

 ## Running The Application